shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 ### INSTRUCTIONS: STEP-BY-STEP

-1. Defrost the Mahi-Mahi filet in water for just a few minutes before you're ready to eat.
+1. Defrost the Mahi-Mahi filet in the water a few minutes before you're ready to eat.
 2. Salt the filets and then dry them with a towel to remove excess moisture.
 3. Lightly coat the fillets with melted butter.